neutrinoceros/vac2fost/README.rst

            ! additional options
                origin = '/path/to/mod_usr.t/parent/directory'
                amrvac_conf = 'relative/path/to/vac/config_file/from/origin'
-               offset = 0  ! output number of the .dat file to be converted zmax = 5    ! use same unit at distance in the original simulation aspect_ratio = 0.01
+               num = 0  ! output number of the .dat file to be converted zmax = 5    ! use same unit at distance in the original simulation aspect_ratio = 0.01
            /